Five Greatest Causes Of Data Loss

 Below given are the greatest causes of data loss:

-1) Viruses: Worldwide networks have many benefits but they also oppose computer to severe risks.
+1) Viruses: Worldwide networks have many benefits but they also oppose computers to severe risks.
 There are different types of viruses but majority viruses affect operational software, misuses internet connection, and damages stored data.

-A system often catches a virus from any third-party application links or from any outside devices such as an external hard disk, pen drive, memory card, etc. Thus in order to safeguard your system from such viruses, do keep your anti-virus updated and also consider backing up your data regularly.
+A system often catches a virus from any third-party application links or from any outside devices such as an external hard disk, pen drive, memory card, etc. Thus to safeguard your system from such viruses, do keep your anti-virus updated and also consider backing up your data regularly.

 2) Hard drive failures: Usually, most of the data losses occur due to malfunctions in the system and hard drive failure is one of the most common causes of data loss.
 Hard drives are the most delicate part of the computers and they break down more than any other device.